-Usually, a customer can obtain a free bet from sportsbooks when there is a new user sign-up offer, a promotion for existing users, or a referral offer.
+Usually, a player can obtain a free bet from sportsbooks when there is a new user sign-up offer, a promotion for existing bettors, or a referral offer.

 While the operator will pay the stake of the free bet, the stake is not part of the payout if the free bet is a winning wager.
-For example, a bet of $100 at +200 odds placed with cash would pay $300 ($100 stake + $200 profit) but a bet made with a free bet would only pay the $200 profit.
+For example, a bet of $100 at +200 odds placed with cash would pay $300 ($100 stake + $200 profit) but a bet made with a free bet would only pay $200.

 Terms and conditions will vary by site, but luckily we did all the hard work for you in our individual online sportsbook reviews.
-While some betting sites may not have any restrictions for free bets, others may not allow you to use them on parlays or odds/profit boosts, for example.
+While some operators may not have any restrictions for free bets, others may not allow you to use them on parlays or odds/profit boosts, for example.

 Best Free Bet Offers

 The following online sportsbooks are offering free bets: